kevintoepfer/select-n-slice/README.md

 ## Thanks and credits

-Thanks to [SizeArtboard](https://github.com/BrendanMiller/SizeArtboard) by [BrendanMiller](https://github.com/BrendanMiller/), which provided helpful insights and some code snippets to make this plugin work. 👏
+Thanks to [SizeArtboard](https://github.com/BrendanMiller/SizeArtboard) by [BrendanMiller](https://github.com/BrendanMiller/), which provided helpful insights and code snippets to make this plugin work. 👏